- NAME: W.E.B. Du Bois

 After earning his bachelor's degree at Fisk, Du Bois entered Harvard University.
 He paid his way with money from summer jobs, scholarships and loans from friends.
 After completing his master's degree, he was selected for a study-abroad program at the University of Berlin.
 While a pupil in Germany, he studied with some of the most prominent social scientists of his day and was exposed to political perspectives that he touted for the remainder of his life.
-In 1895, Du Bois became the first African American to earn a doctorate from Harvard University.

 While working as a professor at Atlanta University, W.E.B.
 Du Bois rose to national prominence when he very publicly opposed Booker T. Washington's "Atlanta Compromise," an agreement that asserted that vocational education for blacks was more valuable to them than social advantages like higher education or political office.
 Du Bois criticized Washington for not demanding equality for African Americans, as granted by the 14th Amendment.
 Du Bois fought what he believed was an inferior strategy, subsequently becoming a spokesperson for full and equal rights in every realm of a person's life.